samuelbx/pyspecies/README.md

 You will find some examples in this [Jupyter Notebook](./src/Basic-Usage.ipynb).

-For example, the following code computes a blow-off solution to the SKT model:
+For example, the following code computes a blow-up solution to the SKT model:

 ```python
 import numpy as np